ShawandaMD/ShawandaMD.github.io/_posts/2019-10-04-scope_and_hoisting_refresher.markdown

 **Scope-** is where declared functions or variables have access or is available in your code.

-**Hoisting**- the action of moving all variable and function declarations to the top of the current scope.
+**Hoisting-** the action of moving all variable and function declarations to the top of the current scope.

 ## SCOPE